imhilla/DataStructures/README.md

 **shell sorting**
 This seems like a very pretty but recoursive inseriton sorting, with starting value decreasing from size/9 by one third at the time.

+**merge sort**
+We are talking real business, divide and conquer (*divide et impera*) Caesar style.
+Recursive implementation, splitting the array in half until it is a size 1.
+A size 1 is sorted by definition.
+Then combine in gradually bigger arrays, that you can traverse in one direction one time only.
+Proper stuff.